 The New Jersey based nursing home abuse lawyers at Davis & Brusca can investigate your case and advise as to your legal options.
 Nursing home abuse and neglect cases are complex, and there are a lot of hurdles that can arise.
 Healthcare facilities, like nursing homes, have insurance companies which will hire lawyers and fight to keep from taking responsibility for the harm they have caused, so its important to hire a nursing home specialist, like Davis & Brusca.
 If you decide to pursue a civil action, we will help review the medical records to evaluate what REALLY happened, and what witnesses can provide the testimony needed to prove it.
 If your loved one has dementia or otherwise cannot testify as to what happened to them, your attorney will consider other ways to prove the liability of the facility.

 Prior to a consultation, you should bring any documents, photographs, and other evidence you have to help the lawyers gain a better understanding of your case.
-They know the impacts this traumatic experience can have on families, so they will take the time to speak with you, get the details, and address your concerns.
+Our lawyers have unique expertise in this field.
+Our team knows the impact these traumatic experience can have on families.
+You can count on us to take the time to gather complete details and address your concerns.
 At Davis & Brusca, our top legal team fights for the rights of nursing home residents every day.
-You can trust our caring team to help your family seek the compensation you deserve.
+Trust our caring team to help your family seek the compensation you deserve.

 Many families come to us concerned about their loved one’s care but fearful that taking action may cause retaliation.
 While we understand this concern, ignoring the problem is MORE dangerous.
 Your focus should be on changing the actions that created the harm in the first place.
 Your loved one deserves justice for the harm they have endured.
 And the chances are much better that further harm will occur if you do nothing, than if you take action.
 Filing a claim can actually help prevent the responsible parties from harming other victims.